ProjectPythia/great-circle-cookbook/_preview/1/_sources/README.md

 6. **Spherical Polygons and Areas**
 - Determine clockwise/counterclockwise ordering of points on spherical polygon
+- Area and Permieter of quadrilateral patch on a unit sphere
 - Determine if a given point is within a spherical polygon
-- Permieter of spherical polygon
-- Area of quadrilateral patch on a unit sphere
-- Area of triangular patch
 - Mean center of spherical polygon

 7. **Indiana Jones and the Great Circle**